piazzesiNiccolo/ASE/domande.md

 ### 20. When and where to start splitting a monolith codebase?
 How to split databases?

-**When and where**

-We must start to split a monolith only *when* it becomes a problem.
-How to define when it becomes a problem is context dependant but there are some usal indicators:

-    - Codebase has fast pase of change and functionalities continously added
-    - A lot of code kept together is unrealted
-    - loose coupling impact performance and manteinance, monolith alwasy deployed all otgether

-Where:

-Find the seams: portion of code that can be treated in isolation and worked on without impacting the rest of the codease

-Bounded context, exploit notion of software modules &rarr; create packages representing bounded conext and move existing code (refactor it !) in them

-Which context to move first depends on the application and the motivations for splittin

-typical drviers:

-    - pace of change
-    - team structure
-    - security
-    - technology
-    - tangled dependencies

-**How to split db**

-find the seams in the db.
-Understand which code read and writes db and detect constraints(e.g foreign key relationship used by different parts of code)

-  - Breaking foreign key relationship

-  Services uses info of other service via db foreign key

-  Solution: expose data via API in the checked service package

-  - More overhead but foreign key lost, constraints managed at the service level, need to implement consinstency checks

-  - Shared static data

-  - Duplicate tables (possible consistency problem)
-  - Treat data as code (config files).
-Easier to update config files than db tables even with consistency issues
-  - Expose a separate service (possibly overkill)

-- Shared mutable data

-  - Solution: move shared data in a new service that can be invoked through API

-- Shared tables

-  Solution: split table in two, move used contexts to each service needing it.
-Store two concepts separatelt
+#### When and where

+- **When**
+  We must start considering to split a monolith only when it becomes a problem.
+  How to define when it becomes a problem is context dependant but there are some useful indicators:

+    - Codebase has fast pace of change and functionalities are continously added
+    - The codebase becomes too big to be managed as is (fear of touching the code)
+    - A lot of code kept together is unrelated
+    - Loose coupling impact performance and maintenance, monolith has always to be deployed all together

+- **Where**:
+  Find the seams: portions of code that can be treated in isolation and worked on without impacting the rest of the codease.
+  We also want to identify the seams so that they can become service boundaries.
+  Bounded contexts make excelent seams, because by definition they represent cohesive and loosely coupled boundaries in an organization.

+  At this point, exploiting the notion of software modules we can create packages representing the bounded conexts we found and move existing code (refactor it!) into them.
+  This process can be (and _should_ be) done <ins>incrementally</ins>.
+  While doing this, some code could be _left over_, not fitting well anywhere.
+  This remaining code might identify bounded contexts previously missed.

+  Which context to move first depends on the application and the motivations for splitting it.
+  Typical drivers can be:
+    - Pace of Change
+    - Team Structure
+    - Security
+    - Technology
+    - Tangled Dependencies

+#### How to split the database

+To split the database we need to find the seams inside of it.
+First of all, we need to understand which parts of the code read to and write from the database.
+Having the database mapping code colocated inside the code for a given context can help us undestand what parts of the code are mapped to what parts of the database.
+But this doesn't give the whole story: there might be constraints enforced by the database itself, e.g. foreign key relationships from a table to another.

+Concrete examples:

+  - **Breaking foreign key relationship**
+    Services could use infos from other services via database foreign keys.
+    A possible solution can be to expose data via API calls in the checked service package.
+    This can cause more overhead and the foreign key relationship is lost.
+    This means that constraints must be managed at the service level.
+    We need to implement consinstency checks.

+  - **Shared static data**
+    To address this case there are three possible solutions:
+    + Duplicate tables, which could cause possible consistency problems
+    + Treat data as code, i.e. config files.
+      It's easier to update config files than database tables even with consistency issues.
+    + Expose static data as a separate service.
+      This solution may be an overkill.

+  - **Shared mutable data**
+    In most cases the best solution is to move shared data in a new service that can be invoked through API calls, making concrete a concept that was previously abstract and only present in the databse.

+  - **Shared tables**
+    In this case the best solution is to split the table in two, moving used contexts to each service needing it and storing two concepts separately.

+The last step while splitting the database is staging the actual break.
+It is best to split database schemas right after code refactoring into packages but before splitting the monolithic service into microservices.
+This because from one to more separate schemas we potentially increase the number of database calls to perform a single action and we also end up breaking transactional integrity.
+By splitting the schemas while keeping the application together we give ourselves the possibility to revert or tweak changes as needed.

 <br>